 Vehicle A passes through an intersection and detects an accident ahead using its sensing hardware.
 It then broadcasts a traffic congestion event based on its sensing results with its anonymous identity.

-Base Station X which is located near the accident site, receives the broadcast message from Vehicle A,initiates monitoring, and processes the validation of the sensing result.
+Operator O receives the broadcast message from Vehicle A,initiates monitoring, and processes the validation of the sensing result.

-Base Station X confirms that there is an accident at the intersection and starts to broadcast a traffic congestion alert using its trusted node identity.
+Operator O confirms that there is an accident at the intersection and starts to broadcast a traffic congestion alert using its trusted node identity.

-Vehicle B receives the traffic congestion alert from Base Station X, then makes a decision to reroute.
+Vehicle B receives the traffic congestion alert from Operator O, then makes a decision to reroute.

-After receiving notification from the traffic management department, Base Station X cancels the traffic congestion alert broadcast, provides proof of the event, and sends it to the traffic management department.
+After receiving notification from the traffic management department, Operator O cancels the traffic congestion alert broadcast, provides proof of the event, and sends it to the traffic management department.

 6.x.4 Post-conditions

-The traffic management department may rewards the owner of Vehicle A and operator of Base Station X for their actions.
+The traffic management department may rewards the owner of Vehicle A and Operator O for their actions.

 The V2X/sensing capability trust level of Vehicle A can be re-evaluated base on the proof and updated to Vehicle A for further use.